 Great Northwest Invitational Wine Competition

 Great Northwest Wine conducts a one-of-a-kind wine competition each October.
-It’s called The Great Northwest Invitational Wine Competition, and the 2019 judging will be Wednesday, Oct.
-2 and Thursday, Oct.
-3 at the historic Columbia Gorge Hotel in Hood River, Ore.
+It’s called The Great Northwest Invitational Wine Competition, and the 2021 judging will be staged Oct.
+6-7 at the historic Columbia Gorge Hotel in Hood River, Ore.

 - See the 2018 results

 - See the 2014 results.

 - See the 2013 results.